Why Support ICSA

 Because ICSA is so dependent upon volunteers and because it cannot remain dependent on large grants permanently, the organization needs to expand its membership each year.
 ICSA needs a large pool of members to uphold the organization financially and member-volunteers to ensure the continued high quality of ICSA’s publications, conferences, workshops, and educational outreach.

-Thirty-two years of fund-raising in this field has taught us that the public at large, though sympathizing with those harmed by cultic groups, does not view this field as an area to which they will direct even a tiny portion of their charitable giving.
+More than four decades of fund-raising in this field has taught us that the public at large, though sympathizing with those harmed by cultic groups, does not view this field as an area to which they will direct even a tiny portion of their charitable giving.

 This is so, even though 65% of U.S. households give to charity and the average household annual charitable contribution is $2213, with a median of $870.
 [We don’t have statistics on charitable giving for other countries.]